Linaro/lava/doc/tables.rst

 Table search support
 ====================

+.. note:: Tables are only the base representation of the data available in LAVA and whenever the table search support seems incomplete, the solution is to create a :ref:`Query <result_queries>` which can also be :ref:`represented as a simple URL <query_by_url>`.

-Unless specified explicitly, all searches are case-sensitive.
+Unless specified explicitly, all table searches are case-sensitive.

 Simple text search
 ------------------